PromtEngineer/multimodal_rag/TECHNICAL_DOCUMENTATION.md

 ## 🎯 Project Overview

 This project implements a **complete session-based chat system** with a React/Next.js frontend and Python backend, integrating with Ollama for local AI model inference.
-The system provides persistent conversation management with SQLite storage and real-time chat capabilities.
+The system provides persistent conversation management with SQLite storage, real-time chat capabilities, and an improved UX with smart navigation and empty state management.

 ### 🏗️ Architecture Overview